-If any parts of the plant are impacted by fungal diseases, remove those with sharp pruning shears, and dispose of them.
+If any parts of the plant are impacted by fungal diseases like mint rust, remove those with sharp pruning shears, and dispose of them.
 Do NOT add these to your compost bin.

 Apply copper fungicide to the rest of the plants to avoid the spread of the disease.
 Here are a few good options:

 Once you do go back to watering, here are a few tips to avoid this from happening again:

 1. Try to cut your normal watering schedule in half.
 What you were doing before was clearly not working, so try and change it up a bit.
 If the plant’s leaves start wilting, you can slowly increase that until it doesn’t happen regularly.